A snapshot: schools in Amman considered (but not necessarily chosen) by English-speaking expats.

-Established in 2007 as a US style day and boarding school with great facilities, which maybe has lead to the school charging the highest fees in Amman.
-On a huge state-of-the-art campus with the primary instruction language being English.
-However, all students are required to study Arabic.
-A new (2019) American head and accredited by the New England Association of Schools and Colleges (NEASC).
+Established in 2007, as a US style day and boarding school, with great facilities (leading to the highest fees in Amman).
+On a huge state-of-the-art campus with the primary instruction language being English, however all students are required to study Arabic.
+A newish (2019) American head and accredited by the New England Association of Schools and Colleges (NEASC).

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

-American Elementary & Middle School Curriculum/ American High School Diploma/ AP; ages 3-18; co-ed; day; independent; privately owned; 800 students
+American curriculum/ American High School Diploma/ AP; ages 3-18; co-ed; day; independent; privately owned; 800 students